-If you've traveled a lot, you know that transfers from the airport to the hotel and back are the least exciting part of visiting new places, so knowing all the information and booking a transfer in advance is the perfect way to save yourself some time to invest in enjoying yourself.
+If you've traveled a lot, you know that transfers from the airport to the hotel and back are the least exciting part of visiting new places, so knowing all the information and booking a transfer in advance is the perfect way to save yourself some time to spend on enjoying yourself.

-- Shared roundtrip transfer from Prague airport to your hotel - From $ 34
+- Shared transfer from Prague airport to your hotel and back

-- Private roundtrip transfer from Prague airport to your hotel - From $ 30 per person
+- Private roundtrip transfer from Prague airport to your hotel and back

-How do the airport transfers to and from the airport work?
-Very easy, upon your arrival at the airport you are picked up by a minivan or van and taken to the city center or your hotel, leaving you some time to pick up your luggage upon landing.
-In addition, this service works on any day and time of the week.
+How do the airport transfers work?
+Very easy, when you arrive at the airport you are picked up by a minivan or van and taken to the city center or your hotel, leaving you some time to pick up your luggage when you land.
+Moreover, this service works at any day and time of the week.

-In the case of the shared roundtrip transfer to Prague, you will ride in the vehicle with other tourists and you will have to make some stops to drop off other people at their destinations.
-The advantage of shared transfers is that they are cheaper than private ones, but in exchange, you may take longer to get to your hotel.
+In the case of a shared transfer to and from Prague, you will travel in the vehicle with other tourists and you will have to make some stops to drop off the other people at their destinations.
+The advantage of shared transfers is that they are cheaper than private transfers, but in exchange you may take longer to get to your hotel.
 By road, it takes about 20 minutes to get to the center of Prague from the airport.

-All vehicles have plenty of space to carry your luggage (although it is usually limited to one suitcase per person) and comfortable seats and air conditioning to make the trip an experience to enjoy instead of the hassle of public transport.
+All vehicles have plenty of space to carry your luggage (although it is usually limited to one suitcase per person) and comfortable seats and air conditioning to make the trip an enjoyable experience rather than the hassle of public transport.

 Shared transfer back to the airport